 - Less availability of family members to assist with social activities

 The key is active intervention.
 A lack of socialization can lead to the very difficulties that prevent it.
 Without intervention, this can quickly develop into a vicious cycle that is difficult to escape.
 That’s why it’s important to get involved early on before any of the above obstacles become rooted in our senior loved one’s lives.

 Fortunately, it’s never too late.
 The longer you wait, the more difficult it will become to develop the necessary social life.
 But there are always positive ways to intervene, no matter how far the problem has progressed.

 6 Ways Seniors Can Cultivate a Healthy Social Life

 For many older adults, continued socialization doesn’t happen on its own.
 Strategies, commitment and diligence are often required.
 Here are 6 ways that seniors can cultivate a healthy social life.
 Loved ones can help by ensuring that older adults have adequate transportation.

 - Build and maintain positive relationships with grandchildren.

 - Do volunteer work (this has the added benefit of keeping us busy and engaged during retirement).

-- Take advantage of community resources such as senior centers, religious organizations and the events at independent and assisted living facilities.
+- Take advantage of community resources such as senior centers and religious organizations.

 - Organize social activities on your own and include seniors who might be experiencing isolation or loneliness such as a book club or art class.